 For the seventh year in a row Mark was among NJBIZ's "Power 50 Health Care.”
 He has been described as "not your typical lawyer . . . one of the most respected lawyers in health care...a super lawyer...and not someone you want to go up against."
 "He's got a lot of clients and serves them well."
 He has been described as a leading advocate for health care providers...helped shape legislation on hot-button issues like ambulatory surgery centers and payments to out-of-network providers.
 Mark was named "Forty Under 40" by both the New Jersey Law Journal and the New Jersey Business Journal.
 Chambers USA says Mark "has a healthy reputation in the field."
 Adds Chambers, "when he talks, everyone listens."
 In addition, he was named in 2016 as a New Jersey and New York Best Lawyer.
-Mark was also recognized as a New Jersey Super Lawyer in 2017.
+Mark was named a Leader in Health Care by NJBIZ as part of its new Vanguard Series.
+Manigan is one of 40 individuals described as “innovators, disruptors, and visionaries in New Jersey’s medical industry.”
+Mark was also recognized as a New Jersey Super Lawyer in 2017 and 2018.

 Also in 2017, Mark was named to New Jersey Governor Phil Murphy's Transition Team, serving as a member of the healthcare transition subcommittee.